Name and background

 - What are the arrangements for a transition to a new membership model?

-The chief executive is contacting institutions with the details of Advance HE’s membership for 2018-19.
-This will be a transitional year and Advance HE has undertaken to give a price reduction on current membership fees.
-Advance HE will be consulting on a new membership model for 2019-20 later this year.
+2018-19 is a transitional year and Advance HE has undertaken given a price reduction on current membership fees.
+Advance HE is consulting on a new membership model for 2019-20.

 What is the timeline for the merger?

 - December 2017

 - March 2018